pc.jpg

-Recall Commands In Windows XP With Command Prompt History
+Recall Commands In Windows With Command Prompt History

 When command shell window opens, click once on the command shell logo in the top left corner of the window and select properties.